-THE FOUNDATION OF LDA RECOVERY SUPPORT SERVICES:
+THE FOUNDATION OF OUR RECOVERY SUPPORT SERVICES:

 Working definition of “Recovery” by SAMHSA

 A process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential.